asmithdigital/raads-digital/docs/editor-guide.md

 ### Now let's get more advanced

 You will notice at the top of the page when you are in edit mode, there is a weird table of things, like the one below.
-That's called 'Front Matter'.
+That's called `Front Matter`.
 It's just a bunch of variables that we can include into the page which will define things such as layouts, page titles, and anything we want.
 All you do is add the three dashes above and below and then you add the variable on the left, and the value on the right after the colon.

 ```markdown
 ---